Aniket-1604/Swipe-Frontend-Assignment/README.md

-# Swipe-Frontend-Assignment / Bulk Edit for Redux Invoice Management Syste
+# Swipe-Frontend-Assignment / Bulk Edit for Redux Invoice Management System

 Enhanced a simple invoice management system by adding a bulk edit feature.
 This feature will allow users to edit multiple invoices on a single screen, similar to an Excel spreadsheet.